jonathantree/School_District_Analysis/README.md

 ## Math and Reading Scores by Grade

-- Bacause only the 9th graders of THS had their grades replaced by NaN, the only change in the Math and Reading Scores by Grade in dataframe is the the indicie the these students shows NaN.
+- Because only the 9th graders of THS had their grades replaced by NaN, the only change in the Math and Reading Scores by Grade dataframe is that the indicie of these students show NaN.
 All other values are unchanged.

 ## Scores by School Spending, School Size, and School Type

-The new calculated passing percentages in the `per_school_summary_df` for students grades 10th through 12th replaced the previous percentages effected by the NaN.
-Thus, as discussed in prior explanation, little change in the THS passing percentages for the test scores is observed in the revised School Summary dataframe or any subsequent dataframes that pull data from the `per_school_summary_df`.
+- The new calculated passing percentages in the `per_school_summary_df` for students grades 10th through 12th replaced the previous percentages effected by the NaN.
+Th observed change was negligible from the calculations from the unaltered dataset.
+Thus, as discussed in prior explanation, little change in the THS passing percentages for the test scores is observed in any subsequent dataframes that pull data from the `per_school_summary_df` which was used in preparing the summaries of the school spending, size and type.

 ```python
 # Establish the spending bins and group names.